Home/Blog/What Is a Session Border Controller? How It Works

 What Is a Session Border Controller?
-Functions and Benefits
+How It Works

-As businesses migrate to IP telephony, securing voice traffic becomes essential.
+As businesses adopt IP telephony, securing voice traffic becomes increasingly important.
 Understanding what is a Session Border Controller helps explain how enterprises protect and manage VoIP communications.
-Explore more with Axclusive ISP in this article.
+In this article, Axclusive ISP explores how SBCs support secure and reliable voice networks.

 What is a Session Border Controller?